Delors/reStructuredTextToLectureDoc2/CheatSheet.rst

    .. rubric:: Exercises and Solutions

    Create a slide with exercises by adding the class ``integrated-exercise`` to the slide.
-Solutions can be added by adding a respective admonition or container with the class ``exercise-solution`` or a container with the class ``post-lecture-exercise-solution``.
+Solutions can be added by using the custom directive ``protected-exercise-solution``

    .. rubric:: Example (Solution in supplemental information)